 $$(m−1)^2 2^{−128}$$

 appears to be related to the block size of the cipher.
-In the paper a 128 bit cipher (the size originally recommended in the OCB specification) was used for all the probabilities cited.
+A 128-bit cipher (the size originally recommended in the OCB specification) was used for all the probabilities cited in the paper.

 Another surprising property observed is that using larger tag lengths increases the probability of a collision occurring.

 My primary question is: does using a larger bit size cipher (say 512 bits) with a small tag size (say 64 bits) decrease the probability of this collision occurring?
-And if so does it decrease it enough that more than $2^{32}$ blocks of data can be written with less then a $2^{-64}$ chance of message forgery?
+Furthermore, if so, does it decrease it enough that more than $2^{32}$ blocks of data can be written with less than a $2^{-64}$ chance of message forgery?